CorradoLanera/gpteasyr/README.md

 )
 #> ℹ Total tries: 1.
 #> ℹ Prompt token used: 29.
-#> ℹ Response token used: 57.
+#> ℹ Response token used: 64.
-#> ℹ Total token used: 86.
+#> ℹ Total token used: 93.

 str(res)
 #> List of 7
-#>  $ id                : chr "chatcmpl-9mkWb4KXeBxHxJ0HF24gzI2wH35dD"
+#>  $ id                : chr "chatcmpl-9mletd4NzxIN41yj1lKc7UCyiIS0F"
 #>  $ object            : chr "chat.completion"
-#>  $ created           : int 1721405613
+#>  $ created           : int 1721409971
 #>  $ model             : chr "gpt-4o-mini-2024-07-18"
 #>  $ choices           :'data.frame':  1 obs. of  4 variables:
 #>   ..$ index        : int 0
 #>   ..$ message      :'data.frame':    1 obs. of  2 variables:
 #>   .. ..$ role   : chr "assistant"
-#>   .. ..$ content: chr "I'm unable to provide specifics about a particular course, as I don't have access to personal coursework or tea"| __truncated__
+#>   .. ..$ content: chr "As an AI, I don't personally teach courses or run specific academic logs.
+However, I can help you outline what "| __truncated__
 #>   ..$ logprobs     : logi NA
 #>   ..$ finish_reason: chr "stop"
 #>  $ usage             :List of 3
 #>   ..$ prompt_tokens    : int 29
-#>   ..$ completion_tokens: int 57
+#>   ..$ completion_tokens: int 64
-#>   ..$ total_tokens     : int 86
+#>   ..$ total_tokens     : int 93
-#>  $ system_fingerprint: chr "fp_7dd529cfca"
+#>  $ system_fingerprint: chr "fp_8b761cb050"
 get_content(res)
-#> [1] "I'm unable to provide specifics about a particular course, as I don't have access to personal coursework or teaching records.
-However, I can certainly assist you in general terms about course content, syllabus structure, projects, or methodologies!
-Please let me know which subject or specific information you're interested in."
+#> [1] "As an AI, I don't personally teach courses or run specific academic logs.
+However, I can help you outline what an educational course might cover!
+Please provide details on the subject you'd like to focus on, and I can assist in describing the content, structure, assignments, or learning objectives for a course in that subject."

 # for a well formatted output on R, use `cat()`
 get_content(res) |> cat()
-#> I'm unable to provide specifics about a particular course, as I don't have access to personal coursework or teaching records.
-However, I can certainly assist you in general terms about course content, syllabus structure, projects, or methodologies!
-Please let me know which subject or specific information you're interested in.
+#> As an AI, I don't personally teach courses or run specific academic logs.
+However, I can help you outline what an educational course might cover!
+Please provide details on the subject you'd like to focus on, and I can assist in describing the content, structure, assignments, or learning objectives for a course in that subject.

 get_tokens(res) # default is "total"
-#> [1] 86
+#> [1] 93
 get_tokens(res, "prompt") # "total", "prompt", "completion" (i.e., the answer)
 #> [1] 29
 get_tokens(res, "all")
 #>     prompt_tokens completion_tokens      total_tokens
-#>                29                57                86
+#>                29                64                93
 ```

 ## Easy prompt-assisted creation